peterchijioke/storyApp/README.md

 # storyApp
- This app is a fullstack app that allow user to write about them self and allow other to read about them.
-It was developed with Express, Bootstrap, MongoDB.
+ This app is a fullstack app that allow users to write about them selves and allow other to read what they have writes about them selves.
+It was developed usin
+With the following technologies: NodeJs, Express, Bootstrap and MongoDB.